-- 10.07 Salaries, plus any grant-in-aid, shall be paid in equal monthly instalments over the period of the appointment and a statement of earnings and deductions shall be provided, also on a monthly basis.
+10.07 Salaries, plus any grant-in-aid, shall be paid in equal monthly instalments over the period of the appointment and a statement of earnings and deductions shall be provided, also on a monthly basis.
 When an appointment has not been processed in time to effect payment on the normal payday of the first month, the employer shall make that payment as soon as practicable.
-An employee shall have the right to complete a Revenue Canada TD1 form. - 10.08 Should a teaching assistant be the recipient of a scholarship or fellowship that limits additional grant or total income to a level below that earned in salary and grant-in-aid by the teaching assistant, the employer shall, at the employee's request, reduce the amount of grant-in- aid in order that the employee may retain the full amount of the scholarship or fellowship.
+An employee shall have the right to complete a Revenue Canada TD1 form

+Should a teaching assistant be the recipient of a scholarship or fellowship that limits additional grant or total income to a level below that earned in salary and grant-in-aid by the teaching assistant, the employer shall, at the employee's request, reduce the amount of grant-in-aid in order that the employee may retain the full amount of the scholarship or fellowship.
 However, the salary portion of the teaching assistantship shall not be reduced.

-10.09 VACATION PAY
+VACATION PAY

-All members of the bargaining unit shall be entitled to an additional 4% of salary as vacation pay.
-Vacation pay shall be calculated, identified separately, and included as part of an employee's regular monthly salary payment unless the employee requests in writing at the time she is appointed that her vacation pay be included in the last regular monthly salary payment.
+All members of the bargaining unit shall be entitled to an additional percentage of their salary as vacation pay.
+For those employees who have less than five years of cumulative service, vacation pay shall be 4%.
+For those who have five or more cumulative years of service vacation pay shall be 6%.
+Vacation pay shall be calculated, identified separately, and included as part of an employee's regular monthly salary payment unless the employee requests in writing at the time she is appointed that her Commented [A4]: This change that takes "plus any grantin-aid" is not agreed upon vacation pay be included in the last regular monthly salary payment.